ExpoSEJS/PLDI-Artifact/README.md

 ## General Usage

-In this section we describe how to use ExpoSE on simple programs (microbenchmarks) and on full npm libraries (using our automated harness generation tool).
+In this section we first describe how to launch our regular expression crawler.
+Next, we show how to use ExpoSE on simple programs (microbenchmarks) and on full npm libraries (using our automated harness generation tool).
+Finally, we detail how you can construct your own symbolic test case and then analyze it with ExpoSE.
 The claims in our paper can be evaluated through execution of our microbenchmark suite and by execution of ExpoSE on real programs through an automated harness generator.

-### Testing the package crawler
+### The Regular Expression Crawler

 In the paper we present a survey of regular expressions.
 We have included the crawler for this, in addition to a set of pre packaged libraries, so that it can be tested.
 Running the command `./run_small_regex_crawl` should launch a crawler.
-This crawler can be closed by pressing Q.
+The crawler will present a screen with information on each of the packages it has processed in real time as it operates (It should be very quick on the small sample of packages we have provided).
+A complete list of each regular expression found will be added to the file OutputCrawl file in the same directory.

+To test a custom package you can add it to the SampleCrawlerPackages directory, where it will be automatically picked up when the crawler is launched.

 ### Testing Each Feature